 Queens New York, USA Travel Guide

 Spring, from April to May, brings pleasant weather to Queens.
 Average temperatures range from the 50s to 60s°F (10-20°C).
 You can expect moderate precipitation, often in the form of gentle rain showers.
 Humidity levels remain moderate, offering comfortable conditions for outdoor activities and exploring neighborhoods on foot.
-The city awakens with flowers in bloom and trees, painting parks and gardens with fresh colors.
+The city awakens with blossoming flowers and trees, painting parks and gardens with fresh colors.

 Stay hydrated during heatwaves.